 Simply click on any displayed sensor to see a graph of historical data for that sensor.
 For example, after clicking on the Inside Temperature icon a graph will be displayed of your RV’s temperature over the last 3 hours.
 You can change the graph start time and graph end time to easily display days, weeks or months of data from that sensor.

 Historical data can help you understand why your RV freezer might become warm on occasion – for example, due to regular defrost cycles or power outages.

 This historical data feature is a favorite among seasonal campers who leave their RV at their favorite RV park for the season.
 When you are away from the RV for several days, or weeks, it is important to know that the fridge has been keeping your refrigerated items at safe temperatures the whole time you were away.
 Seasonal RVers also like to see the historical park power voltage that was logged – especially on the hottest days when demand from air conditioners can lower the AC voltage for everyone.

-For boon-dockers who rely on solar power and generators to charge their RV batteries for days or weeks at a time, the historical data can provide valuable insight into how well their battery charging system is working.
-RV Whisper offers an upgrade to an integrated battery power monitor that tracks volts, amps and state of charge.
-If you have problems with your RV battery bank, the logged volts, amps and amp-hours data can provide valuable troubleshooting data to yourself and/or RV Technicians.
-Displaying a graph of your RV batteries’ voltage, current or state of charge over the previous few weeks can help you determine the root cause of battery issues.
+For boon-dockers that rely on solar power and generators to charge their RV batteries for days or weeks at a time, the historical data can provide valuable insight to how well their battery charging system is working, especially if the y are using aa battery power monitor that tracks volts, amps and state of charege.

 Customizable Unlimited Alerting